mdn/content/files/en-us/web/api/securitypolicyviolationevent/index.md

 - {{domxref("SecurityPolicyViolationEvent.originalPolicy")}} {{ReadOnlyInline}}
   - : A string containing the policy whose enforcement uncovered the violation.
 - {{domxref("SecurityPolicyViolationEvent.referrer")}} {{ReadOnlyInline}}
-  - : A string representing the referrer of the resources whose policy was violated.
-This will be a URL or `null`.
+  - : A string representing the URL for the referrer of the resources whose policy was violated, or `null`.
 - {{domxref("SecurityPolicyViolationEvent.sample")}} {{ReadOnlyInline}}
   - : A string representing a sample of the resource that caused the violation, usually the first 40 characters.
 This will only be populated if the resource is an inline script, event handler, or style — external resources causing a violation will not generate a sample.
 - {{domxref("SecurityPolicyViolationEvent.sourceFile")}} {{ReadOnlyInline}}